spencerwooo/onedrive-cf-index/README.md

 You can also create a GitHub Actions for auto publishing your worker on `push`.
 See [main.yml](.github/workflows/main.yml).

+### Customizations

+- You can **(AND SHOULD)** change the `intro` on the default landing page here: [src/folderView.js](src/folderView.js#L51-L55).
+Write HTML directly.
+- Your custom styles are loaded from [themes/spencer.css](themes/spencer.css), change that according to your customizations.
+- You can also customize Markdown CSS styles, PrismJS code highlight color schemes, etc.

 ---

 🏵 **`onedrive-cf-index`** ©Spencer Woo.
 Released under the MIT License.